“You want to learn better defense to impress Himura,” he summarized, “as your inevitable infatuation with him has finally developed.”

 Kneeling, Sano immediately leaned forward to kiss Saitou.
 And though this was something he’d done many times over the last couple of months, he was blushing harder than ever now — which probably explained why the kiss started out so soft, though it didn’t stay that way long.
 For Sano pressed closer eagerly to taste the cigarette flavor of Saitou’s mouth, and Saitou teased Sano’s tongue out with his own.

 “I love you,” he said in something of a rush, quietly and hoarsely.
-“Don’t think that, just ’cause I realized it all of a sudden, I don’t mean it.
+“Don’t think, just ’cause I realized it all of a sudden, I don’t mean it.
 I’m just sorry I didn’t notice sooner.”

-Saitou smiled, and if there had previously been any trace of worry in his expression, it was gone now.
+Saitou smiled, and if there had previously been any trace of worry in his expression, it had now vanished.
 “I only realized a few days before you did,” he said.
 “For once, I’ve been just as stupid as you.”

 Sano grinned in return.
 “I don’t think either of us have been stupid.”
 He was able to speak more easily now that the soul-baring moment was over.
 “This shit is crazy; we couldn’t have predicted it.”